jsellaresi/EndPointsApi/README.md

 ## 1. ApplicationCore

- This project contains the database and auxiliar entities, the specifications to query in repository, the services with it's logic, the interfaces and some extensions.
+ This project contains the database and auxiliar entities, the specifications to query in repository, the services with its logic, the interfaces and some extensions.

 ## 2. Infrastructure